-The Hunting Creek Area Plan identified the establishing importance of improved pedestrian circulation in the planning area, and that redevelopment ensures a pedestrianoriented streetscape, sidewalks, with landscaping, and street trees.
-One of the issues with the current proposal is that due to the approximate 15-foot change in grade from Washington Street to the west of the site, approximately 90% of the perimeter of the high-rise building will have exposed parking Although these garages will be treated architecturally, almost 90% of the perimeter "street" will be solid masonry walls.
+The Hunting Creek Area Plan identified the importance of establishing improved pedestrian circulation in the planning area, and that redevelopment ensures a pedestrianoriented streetscape, with sidewalks. landscaping, and street trees.
+One of the issues with the current proposal is that due to the approximate 15-foot change in grade from Washington Street to the west of the site, approximately 90% of the perimeter of the high-rise building will have exposed parking garages.
+Although these garages will be treated architecturally, almost 90% of the perimeter "street" will be solid masonry walls.
+In fact, the buildings occupy so much of the site that a sidewalk cannot reasonably be provided adjacent to the high-rise buildings around the perimeter.
+Similarly, the internal drive aisle proposed by the applicant fails to create the perception of a neighborhood street, but rather serves as a suburban service road.